MrGallo/Python-Exercise-Management/exercises/codingbat/list-1/sum-2.md

-Given an list of ints, return the sum of the first 2 elements in the list.
+Given a list of ints, return the sum of the first 2 elements in the list.
 If the list length is less than 2, just sum up the elements that exist, returning 0 if the list is length 0.

 ```
 sum_2([1, 2, 3]) -> 3